Equifax has revised up the number of customers in the UK whose personal information was stolen by hackers earlier this year.

 Besides the near 700,000 people whose data was stolen, hackers may have accessed up to 14 million UK records containing names and dates of birth.

-Equifax said the 694,000 affected customers could be split into several groups: 637,000 people’s phone numbers were stolen, 29,000 people’s driving licences were stolen and 12,000 people’s email addresses were stolen.
+Equifax said the 694,000 affected customers could be split into three groups: 637,000 people’s phone numbers were stolen, 29,000 people’s driving licences were stolen and 12,000 people’s email addresses were stolen.

 A further 15,000 had some of their Equifax.co.uk membership details, including usernames, password secret questions and answers and partial credit card details, stolen.